 Blackboard, Moodle, Sakai, Zotero, EndNote, research databases.

 Jira, Basecamp, Trello, Slack, Skype, WebEx, Zoom.

 Microsoft Office (Word, Excel, PowerPoint), Google Docs, Open Office, iLife.

 Spoken and written French; some German, Spanish.

-B.A., English, cum laude English, cum laude Arts and Sciences, U of Colorado at Boulder, May 1992.
+B.A., English, cum laude English, cum laude Arts and Sciences, U of Colorado at Boulder.